waleed-kotib/VC_Proj/README.txt

 Installation:

-    * Starting with version 0.94.5, no installation whatsoever is needed.
+    * No installation whatsoever is needed.
 Just unzip and double click.

     * If you want to run from sources the simplest is to get a tclkit from http://www.equi4.com/pub/tk/downloads.html, 8.4.6 or later.
 A complete Tcl/Tk installation can be obtained from http://tcl.activestate.com.
       Be sure to have at least 8.4.6 for Coccinella 0.95.9 or later.

-    It is necessary to have access to a unique server port on remote machines, so it can be problematic if you are behind a firewall.
-    Firewalls are not dealt with at all at this stage.

 Testing: